AxelWidmark/SpiralWeighing/README.rst

     git clone https://github.com/axelwidmark/spiralweighing

-There is two code files, called :py:mod:`TfFunctions.py` and :py:mod:`example_minimisation.py`.
+There are two code files, called TfFunctions.py and example_minimisation.py.
-The former contains the main class :py:class:`spiral_weighing`, which contains all the main functions of our method of inference.
+The former contains the main class spiral_weighing, which contains all the main functions of our method of inference.
 The latter python file contains an example code snippet that demonstrates how to use it.